1azar/Excel-UDF-limitation-evasion/README.md

 # Excel-UDF-limitation-evasion
 An add-in for MS Excel that allows you to insert tables (matrices) onto a sheet through user-defined functions.
 Specifically, it provides a Sub that places a two-dimensional array on the sheet.
-All you have to do after installing the add-in is call this Sub with the appropriate parameters.
+All you have to do is call this Sub with the appropriate parameters.
 ## Demonstration
 ![demonstration](https://github.com/1azar/Excel-UDF-limitation-evasion/blob/main/demo.gif)
 ## Add-in implementation details